sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 Understanding concepts like code migrations, updates, code antipatterns, and tech debt is important to discussing use cases with end-user developers.

-Your assignment is to help one of your customers through product questions and create a script to help inform their usage of Sourcegraph.
-Planet Express is a shipping logistics tech company with 1000 developers, with 250 of those developers coming from a recent acquisition.
+Our customer Planet Express is a customer in the dev tools space with 1000 developers, with 250 of those developers coming from a recent acquisition.

 **Prompts 1 and 2 are required.
 Answer at least <span style="text-decoration:underline;">one</span> prompt from prompts 3, 4, and 5. \
 You are encouraged to use the following resources to answer the prompts:**